Verified source report

 What happened

 According to The Guardian’s source item, ‘Surfers say, that board is so sick!’
-The French artist redesigning the surfboard like you’ve never seen before, From crab pincers to stingray shapes, Lucas Lecacheur’s designs push the boundaries of accepted norms – and they are functional too Sign up for a weekly email featuring our best reads A surfboard split in the middle to create crab pincers .
+The French artist redesigning the surfboard, From crab pincers to stingray shapes, Lucas Lecacheur’s designs push the boundaries of accepted norms – and they are functional too Sign up for a weekly email featuring our best reads A surfboard split in the middle to create crab pincers .
 Another that looks like an exaggerated take on a stingray .
 A surfboard with a webbed bottom contour, like a duck’s foot.
 And a fire-engine red skateboard shaped like a cartoon-like flame on wheels.
 All of Lucas Lecacheur’s surfboards and skateboards push the boundaries of accepted norms – and incredibly, they are all also functional.
 Beachgoers on the French holiday island Île de Ré, where Lecacheur grew up, have become accustomed to seeing his black leather-clad figure on the sand, holding the Brutalist – an enormous and sharply contoured board – under his arm.
 Continue reading…

 Context